ShahriyarShawon/dragonfly3_linux_autoconnect/README.md

 # Dragonfly 3 NetworkManager Linux Autoconnect

 # Contact
-The goal of this is to be supported as long as I am enrolled in the university so please let me know if you have any problems.
+The goal of this is to be supported as long as I am enrolled in the university and hopefully longer so please let me know if you have any problems.

 Discord: @shahriyarshawon